neilsb/mx-puppet-teams/README.md

  - Events (e.g. read receipts, presence, typing notificaions, etc) are not currently available via the Graph API

 ## Requirements
-The Bridge will to be accessible to allow Microsoft Graph API to call webhooks via http(s), and for user oauth authenticaion.
+The Bridge will require to be accessible to allow Microsoft Graph API to call webhooks via http(s), and for user oauth authenticaion.
 It is strongly recommended that a reverse proxy is used to ensure the endpoints are exposed via https.

 The `oauth:serverBaseUri` setting in config.yaml should be set to the base URI  (e.g.  `https://my.domain.com/` or `https://me.home.net:2700/`, etc)